what’s this all about?

 Snail mail, style, and the sea – that’s the short answer, anyway!

-I suppose you could call Mailbox Mermaid a lifestyle blog, since my lifestyle does indeed revolve around creative mail art and a quirky style of clothing best described as retro magical realism with a maritime twist.
-I also post about enamel pin collecting, visiting historic sites and museums around the world, and, inevitably, art history.
+I suppose you could (generously) call Mailbox Mermaid a lifestyle blog, since my “lifestyle” does indeed revolve around creative mail art and a quirky style of clothing best described as retro magical realism with a maritime twist.
+I also post reviews of enamel pins, recaps of my visits to various historic sites and museums around the world, and self-indulgent showcases of my nature photography.

 If you like admiring envelopes, think cephalopods are cute, and don’t mind frequent references to early modern seafaring history/cartography/linguistics mixed in with outfit-of-the-day posts, stick around!